gnehz972/vocabulary-notebook/Databricks.md

 ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is a metric specifically designed to evaluate summarization quality by comparing generated summaries to reference summaries.

 BLEU is used for evaluating translation tasks, not summarization.

+PyFunc models allow for modular and reusable custom Python-based preprocessing steps, making them ideal for query normalization.
+PyFunc is an MLflow feature that enables custom preprocessing or postprocessing logic to be easily integrated with machine learning workflows.
+It is efficient, reusable, and ideal for query normalization tasks.

+## Concept
+PyFunc
+Spark